 [Labour, opposition party, announcement]

 |2017||“By harnessing digital to build and deliver services, the government can transform the relationship between citizen and state … putting more power in the hands of citizens and being more responsive to their needs … [we will] assemble services more quickly and at lower cost.”||“Government Transformation Strategy“|

 Report of the Machinery of Government Committee. (“The Haldane Report”).
 Ministry of Reconstruction.
 HMSO, 1918.
 Okay, so this report from 1918 appeared well before the remainder of documents on this site — but it raises issues that remain relevant today, namely how government might better be configured to work most effectively.
 Technology has provided us with options to completely rethink the configuration of government that simply didn’t exist at the time of Haldane’s Report.

 1992–1997 (Conservative administration)

 Information Superhighways.
 22 December 1994.
 Research Paper.
 House of Commons Library.
 “This paper explains what information superhighways are and describes recent policy developments in the UK, Europe and the United States.”

 The UK National Information Infrastructure.
 May 1995.
 Parliamentary Office of Science and Technology (POST).
 Explores the technical and policy issues related to the “UK National Information Infrastructure (NII)”.

 UK Teleworking.
 June 1995.
 Parliamentary Office of Science and Technology (POST).
 Explores the extent of teleworking in the UK, its advantages and disadvantages (including transport, energy and property effects) and related policy issues.

-And below are the images from the front cover of the CD-ROM, the inside forward by the Minister, and the gatefold providing more details including of where to send comments.
+Below are the images from the front cover of the CD-ROM, the inside forward by the Minister, and the gatefold providing more details including of where to send comments.